austinbcomstock/kucoin-to-cointracker/README.md

 ## Pre-requisites
 * python3
 * pip / pipenv
-* TRADE_xxxxxxxxxxxxxxxxxxxxxxxx.csv file (This file can be exported from Kucoin.
+* TRADE_xxxxxxxxxxxxxxxxxxxxxxxx.csv file (This file can be exported from Kucoin (inside the zip file you download)

 ## Installation